JakeCallcut/Programming-Notes/C# notes.md

  to declare a variable, you must use the following code:

-    int age = 25
+    int age = 25;

 the syntax here is using, the data type followed by the variable name and assigning it a value.

 when declaring a string or a char, you must use quotation marks or speech marks e.g:

-    char FaveLetter = 'X'
+    char FaveLetter = 'X';
-    string Name = "James"
+    string Name = "James";

->N.B Though not essential, it is common practice to use quotation marks for
+>N.B Though not essential, it is common practice to use quotation marks for characters and speach marks for a string, as above.

+you can create a variable, without assigning it a value or with assigning it a value:

+    int age;
+    string name = "James";

+### Converting Data Types